EnSpec/HySpex-Scanline-Footprint/README.md

 Example Input and Output
 ------------------------

-example_gps.txt is an example input file
+example_gps.txt is an example input file.
+This file is an output from the HySpex NAV software.

 example.shp, example.dbf, example.shx are outputs